twin-bridges/nornir_course/nornir3_changes.md

 https://nornir.readthedocs.io/en/3.0.0/upgrading/2_to_3.html

-This document includes some additional changes that are not covered here.
+The referenced page includes some additional changes that are not covered here.

 ### Plugins are not included with Nornir Core